vbmobile/mobile-id-documentation/docs/MigrationGuide/MigrationGuide_iOS.md

 # Migration Guide

+## From 7.0.0 to 7.1.0
+#### Required Changes
+- As part of the security improving efforts a `candidateHash` and `referenceHash` have been added to the [BiometricMatchParameters](../Features/BiometricMatch/BiometricMatch_Index.html#initiate-match), these can be found in the generated reports.
+- Similarly, the build subject operation needs the generated `ProcessReport` and `DocumentReaderReport` that include the above hashes to verify data integrity.
+If you already use these parameters on the [BuildSubjectParameters](../Features/SubjectManagement/SubjectManagement_Index.html#subject-operations) you don't need to take any action.
+- The package name now needs to be added to the backoffice.
+You may need to contact Vision-Box for this update.

+#### Optional Changes
+- Add a public key on the [initial configuration](../index.html#apiconfig) together with a private key setup on the backoffice to ensure encrypted requests.

 ## From 5.2.3 to 7.0.0
 ### Required Changes
 - Remove the `get`, `update` and `delete` `Subject` operations.
 You should now save the `Subject` locally if you want to have a copy to check later.
 Updating a `Subject` is no longer supported as well so, you must create a new one if you want to for example, add a boarding pass;